-In this section, we statistically analyze properties of source region of rising tone and falling tone chorus.
-To reduce the effect of the electron number density on the theoretical estimate of the source region size (see Section 4.2), we exclude 1549 events whose electron number density is larger than $100 \, \text{cm}^{-3}$.
+In this section, we statistically analyze properties of the source region of rising-tone and falling-tone chorus.
+To reduce the effect of the electron number density on the theoretical estimate of the source-region size (see Sect.
+4.2), we exclude 1549 events whose electron number density is larger than $100\,\mathrm{cm}^{-3}$.
 The electron density is obtained from the Electric Field and Waves density data (Wygant et al., 2013), which was estimated from the spacecraft potential, calibrated from the EMFISIS upper hybrid line.
-The automatic algorithm described below failed in about 18% of the events (see Section 4.1).
-In total, there are 54283 rising tone chorus events and 7901 falling tone chorus events used in the following analysis.
+The automatic algorithm described below failed in about 18% of the events (see Sect.
+4.1).
+In total, there are 54 283 rising-tone chorus events and 7901 falling-tone chorus events used in the following analysis.